Kelvinrom/Kelvinrom/README.md

 - 👋 Hi, I’m @Kelvinrom
-- 👀 I’m interested in quantitative model used in finance
+- 👀 I’m interested in financial mathemathics projects
-- 🌱 I’m currently learning option pricing model through Python and VBA
+- 🌱 I’m currently learning continuous time asset allocation strategies
-- 💞️ I’m looking to collaborate on any project related to quantitative finance that you have
+- 💞️ I’m looking to collaborate on any project related to quantitative finance
 - 📫 You can send me a message anytime I will be glad to answear you

 <!---